 How do you define open data?

 The common or classical understanding of open data is that it is data published for transparency purposes.
-Many of us are familiar with the McKinsey Global Institute study, which cited the potential of open data to create $3 trillion in value in the global economy.
+Many of us are familiar with the McKinsey Global Institute study, which cited the potential of open data to create $3 trillion in annual value in the global economy.
 To date, we haven’t really captured that potential.

 And what does “opening data” actually look like?

 The purpose of open data is not just public transparency.
 Its value is also in driving decisions inside government.
 By treating open data as a strategic asset, you make the data cleaner and more operational.
 That increase of internal utility is open data’s future, and it drives an internal cultural shift as well, whereby government is not only the publisher of the data, but also a primary beneficiary.

 Opening data creates a “data of record” for all government departments, internally first, and then to share among peers.
 Often, government staff view open data initiatives as another unfunded mandate: they aren’t sure what the outcomes are, or fear they may accidentally share sensitive information.
 However, if that same data is actively used internally, sharing and “opening data” becomes part of their normal workflow.
 Only then will everybody benefit.
 The staff benefits, the city council benefits, the public benefits.
 If you increase open data’s internal utility, you increase its relevance, and that is where things are heading.